juarezr/solrcopy/README.md

 SUBCOMMANDS:
-    backup     Dumps documents from a Apache Solr core into local backup files commit     Perform a commit in the Solr core index for persisting documents in disk/memory help       Prints this message or the help of the given subcommand(s) restore    Restore documents from local backup files into a Apache Solr core
+    backup     Dumps documents from a Apache Solr core into local backup files commit     Perform a commit in the Solr core index for persisting documents in disk/memory delete     Removes documents from the Solr core definitively help       Prints this message or the help of the given subcommand(s) restore    Restore documents from local backup files into a Apache Solr core
 ```